ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 ### Handshake

-- Mutual authentication: Transport security protocols should allow both endpoints to authenticate one another if needed.
+- Mutual authentication: Transport security protocols must allow each endpoint to authenticate the other if required by the application.

 - Application-layer feature negotiation: The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7301}}.
 Moreover, application-layer features may often be used to